All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dual Pathway Effects on Reward

 GLP-1 receptor activation alone reduces the rewarding properties of food in the brain.
 The addition of GIP receptor activation may amplify or complement this effect.
 Preclinical studies suggest that GIP signaling influences dopaminergic pathways involved in motivation and reward-seeking behavior.
-For BED, where the reward response to food is abnormally elevated, dual pathway modulation could provide more comprehensive coverage than a single-agonist approach.
+For BED, where the reward response to food is abnormally improved, dual pathway modulation could provide more thorough coverage than a single-agonist approach.

 Food Noise and Mental Preoccupation